Hugius/FabiEngine3D/doc/markdown/POINTLIGHT_ENTITY.md

 ## 1. General

-- The pointlight entity is 3D light in 3D space.
+- The pointlight entity is a 3D light in 3D space.
 - Emitted light is casted in all directions from a position.
 - Only a maximum of 64 pointlight entities can exist.